chadmcrowell/linux-docker/README.md

 # assign PID to cgroup
 echo 46981 > cgroup.procs

-# cat out what memory cgroup is assinged to that process
+# cat out what memory cgroup is assigned to that process
 cat /proc/46981/cgroup | grep memory

 ######################################################